Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 ### Issuance Asset Range Proof

 The issuance asset range proof demonstrates that a given [confidential issuance](#confidential-issuance) commits to one of the asset IDs specified in the transaction inputs.
 It contains a ring signature.
-The other inputs to the [verification procedure](#validate-issuance-asset-range-proof) are computed from other elements in the confidential issuance witness, as part of the [validation procedure](#validate-transaction-input).
+The other inputs to the [validation procedure](#validate-issuance-asset-range-proof) are computed from other elements in the confidential issuance witness, as part of the [issuance validation procedure](blockchain.md#issuance-2-validation).

 The size of the ring signature (`n+1` 32-byte elements) and the number of issuance keys (`n`) are derived from `n` [asset issuance choices](blockchain.md#asset-issuance-choice) specified outside the range proof.